-The Office of Archaeological Studies investigated the Santa Fe Plaza area prior to the construction of a stage (Lentz 2004).
+The Office of Archaeological Studies investigated the sector and area prior to the construction of a stage (Lentz 2004).
 These excavations revealed intact stratified deposits extending back to the late seventeenth century (including Pueblo Revolt) with additional strata from the nineteenth century and modern day.
 Crews also noted the presence of an alluvial channel crossing through the plaza.

 These excavations are the most substantial excavation project conducted in the downtown Santa Fe area (Lentz 2011; Lentz and Barbour 2011).
-This data recover was conducted in advance of the construction of the Santa Fe Community Convention Center, and resulted in the excavation of the site of a portion of the ancestral Tewa village site/Spanish Presidio (El Pueblo de Santa Fe, LA 1051), a Coalition through Classic period village underlying Spanish Colonial, Territorial, and modern-era features.
+This data recover was conducted in advance of the construction of the method the method of the method of the method of the site of a portion of the method of the method of the site of a portion of the ancestral Tewa village site/Spanish Presidio (El Pueblo de Santa Fe, LA 1051), a Coalition through Classic period village underlying Spanish Colonial, Territorial, and modern-era features.
 Under agreement between the City of Santa Fe and Tesuque Pueblo, the report on the ancestral Puebloan component at LA 1051 is sequestered and not available for public dissemination.
 The remains associated with this earlier component represent a substantial occupation consistent with a hamlet or small village, as noted in the Pueblo of Tesuque oral tradition.
 The property did not yield Spanish Colonial components that predated the Pueblo Revolt, consistent with the interpretation that this area was likely used for agriculture.
 Post-revolt deposits were associated with the Baca-Garvisu family and included foundation walls, adobe pits, and a midden, and later Territorial Period remains associated with the Fort Marcy Military Reservation included the Enlisted Men's Quarters.

-This project involved testing and construction monitoring of the First Presbyterian Church Property (Viklund and Huntley 2005).
-Hand excavation units placed along the east side of the church adjacent to Grant Ave. contained two intact strata, a lower stratum consisting of a trash midden attributable to the Spanish Colonial and Mexican Period (mid-1700s) with abundant sheep/goat remains, pre-Columbian sherds, chipped stone, and ground stone.
+This project involved testing and construction monitoring of the

+(Viklund and Huntley 2005).
+Hand excavation units placed along the east side of the church adjacent to contained two intact strata, a lower stratum consisting of a trash midden attributable to the Spanish Colonial and Mexican Period (mid-1700s) with abundant sheep/goat remains, pre-Columbian sherds, chipped stone, and ground stone.
 An upper stratum associated with the US Territorial period (mid-1800s) was observed in two excavation units but appears to have been mixed with modern fill.